 Neuschwanstein Castle: Guided tours, tickets and excursion tips

-Neuschwanstein castle, built by King Ludwig II, even served as a model for the famous Disneyland castle.
-But there are many more reasons for a visit.
+Neuschwanstein castle, built by King Ludwig II, is one of the most famous sights in Germany and even served as a model for the famous Disneyland castle.
+From Munich, the fairy-tale castle is easy to reach.

 Königswohnung eingeschränkt zu besichtigen

 Wegen Restaurierungsarbeiten sind das Schlafzimmer, das Ankleidezimmer, das Wohnzimmer und die Grotte in der Königswohnung im 3.
 Stock vom 9.
 Januar 2023 bis voraussichtlich Anfang Sommer 2023 für die Besichtigung geschlossen.